luisral6/AgendaNJS/README.md

 ### Disadvantages

-## More common technologies used with the platform/framework
+## Most common technologies used with the platform/framework

 - MongoDB : document-oriented database program.
 - Express.js : robust tooling for HTTP servers.